maham-zehra/Calculator/README.md

 # Calculator Project

 ## Description
-This is a simple calculator project made using C, Java, and HTML & CSS.
+This is a simple calculator project made using C and Java.
 It performs basic arithmetic operations like addition, subtraction, multiplication, and division.

 ## Features
 - Basic calculations